dotRollen/SuperDens/README.md

-# ProjectSEND
+# Project SuperDens

 SuperDens is a Marvel Super Heroes database, where users can get the latest information on their favourite super heroes.
-This includes stats
+This includes stats, origin, biography and latest appearances in comics.

+Users can register to the site and keep track of heros they are most interested in.
+More to be added to the user experience and options.

 ## Collaborators
 * [Sean Desai](https://github.com/cdesai516)